 The sync mode is configured using the

 CRAN.SyncMode property.
 The property defaults to “lazy”, but can be set to “eager” for eager package fetching.
-See Appendix A.1 in the admin guide
+See Appendix: Configuration

 For eager fetching, RSPM attempts to download any package sources that could be served to users.
 This means that RSPM will download packages under a number of scenarios: